 How to invest in space stocks

-- Open a share dealing platform.
-The first step in finding the best trading app or platform that suits your needs.
+- Open a share dealing account.
+The first step is finding the best trading app or platform that suits your needs.

 - Research and choose space stocks.
-Research your first investments, and then search them up on your chosen platform (by company name or stock ticker).
+Research your space stock or space ETF, and then search them up on your chosen platform (by company name or stock ticker).

 - Place your order!
 Once you’ve found the stock(s), select the amount you want to invest and create an order to buy shares.
 And just like that, you’re now officially an investor in space stocks.